Is beer flammable?

 Once again, the alcohol percentage of beer is not high enough to be flammable.
 And if you did try to make a Molotov cocktail with a bottle of beer, you would be wasting your time.

-With that question answered and out of the way, remember that Molotov cocktails are illegal to both manufacturer and possess.
+With that question answered and out of the way, remember that Molotov cocktails are illegal to both manufacture and possess.

 In other words: don’t make Molotov cocktails.